diversen/simple-php-translation/README.md

 # Brief Overview

 The `simple-php-translation` is a simple solution for adding translations to your PHP apps.
-It makes it easy to translate, extract translation strings, and to do auto-translation through google translate API.

 Install: